The Greatest Love of All: Whitney Houston version

 The song was further popularized by American singer Whitney Houston under the title "Greatest Love of All", without the definite article "The".
 The song was recorded in December 1984 for her 1985 self-titled debut studio album.
 The song became a major hit, topping the charts in Australia, Canada and the US, while reaching the top 20 in most countries, including Italy, Sweden and the UK.
 It remains her third biggest US hit, after "I Will Always Love You" and "I Wanna Dance with Somebody (Who Loves Me)".
-All three songs, in order of their former popularity, re-entered the Billboard Hot 100 chart, after Houston's death in 2012, debuting the same week at numbers 7, 35 and 41, respectively, giving Houston three posthumous chart hits.
+The three songs re-entered the Billboard Hot 100 chart after Houston's death in 2012, in order of their former popularity, debuting the same week at numbers 7, 35 and 41, respectively, giving Houston three posthumous chart hits.

 Clive Davis, founder of Houston's label Arista Records, was initially against Houston recording the song for her debut studio album, Whitney Houston, but he eventually gave in after persuasion from Houston and Masser.
 It was released as the B-side to the single "You Give Good Love", a previous Top 5 hit by Houston.
-The song, eventually released as a single in its own right, on March 18, 1986, was the seventh release from Houston's debut album, and spent three weeks at No. 1 on the Billboard Hot 100 chart in May of that year.
+The song, eventually released as a single in its own right on March 18, 1986, was the seventh release from Houston's debut album, and eventually topped the Billboard Hot 100 for the week of May 17, 1986.
+It would spend three cumulative weeks atop the chart.
+It spent 14 weeks inside the top 40, including seven weeks in the top ten, spending an initial 18 weeks on the charts.
+Upon its return to the charts in the aftermath of Houston's death, the song reentered the Hot 100 on February 25 and charted for an additional second week on March 3 at numbers 41 and 36 respectively, eventually accumulating 20 weeks including 15 weeks in the top 40.
+The single cemented Houston's status as a global pop star.

 Her live performance in 1990 in the 15th anniversary of Arista Records concert in Radio City Music Hall was included in the 25th anniversary deluxe edition of Whitney Houston and the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.

 Background

-Masser said, "When I first met Whitney in 1981-82, she was about 19 or 20 and unknown.
+Masser said, "When I first met Whitney in 1981–82, she was about 19 or 20 and unknown.
 I went into Sweetwater's, and I thought I must be totally out of it—I said, 'I must be going crazy, I think I'm hearing one of my songs.'
 She was singing 'The Greatest Love of All' just as I walked in, and that meant something to me.
 Two and a half years later when I was doing Teddy Pendergrass there was a duet and everybody wanted me to use this or that known person.
 Only because I had heard Whitney singing 'The Greatest Love of All'.
 I chose her."